yadigitalarchivist/YukonArchivesCinch/README.md

 ------------

 * You should only run the zipcreation command once a day otherwise it will cause conflicts in file processing.
-* Uploaded URL lists are saved into protected/uploads/"user's username".
+* Uploaded URL lists are saved into `protected/uploads/<username>`.
 With the user's directory being created on first upload and being deleted thereafter if it's empty.
-* Downloaded user files are saved  into protected/curl_downloads/"user's username".
+* Downloaded user files are saved  into `protected/curl_downloads/<username>`.
 With the user's directory being created on first file downloaded and being deleted thereafter if it's empty.
 * CINCH API documentation can be viewed at: http://cinch.nclive.org/c_docs/packages/db_Default.html.

 Adding New Users: